ni/semi-test-library-dotnet/Examples/source/Sequence/TMU/README.md

 ### Hardware Requirements

-- An NI Digital Pattern Instrument (PXIe-657x) named `HSD_6571_C1_S03` (or update the pin map with your desired instrument name) as defined in NI MAX
+- An NI Digital Pattern Instrument (PXIe-657x) named `HSD_6571_C1_S03` (or update the pin map to use the name of the NI Digital Pattern Instrument in your system, as defined in NI MAX)
 - A signal source driving the measured pins `C0` and `C1`

-> **NOTE**
+> **NOTE:**
 > You can view the example sequence file in the TestStand Sequence Editor and C# source files in Visual Studio or any text editor without meeting the hardware requirements.
 >
-> You do not need the required instruments physically installed in your system to run the example, as it can be run with instruments simulated using Offline Mode.
-However, the TMU measures the timing characteristics of a real signal present on the pin under test.
-Therefore, to obtain actual measurement results from the test steps, you must have the required hardware installed and a continuously toggling digital signal driven onto the measured pins, with the pin levels (Vol/Voh) matching the amplitude of the incoming signal, since edge detection depends on these thresholds.
+> You do not need the required instruments physically installed in your system to run the example, as it can be run with simulated instruments using Offline Mode.
+> However, the TMU measures the timing characteristics of a real signal present on the pin under test.
+Therefore, to obtain actual measurement results from the test steps, you must have the required hardware installed and drive a continuously toggling digital signal onto the measured pins, with the pin levels (Vol/Voh) matching the amplitude of the incoming signal, since edge detection depends on these thresholds.
 >
 > **To simulate instruments in Offline Mode:**
 >